 - Not owe a refund on Title IV money, or be in default on any previous student loan.

-- Have a high school diploma or a General Education Development (GED) certificate or must pass an independently administered test and have the ability to benefit.
+- Have a high school diploma or a General Education Development (GED) certificate or graduate from an approved home schooling program.

 Complete the FAFSA

 Complete the FAFSA for the current academic year at www.fafsa.ed.gov.
 If you completed a FAFSA for the previous academic year, you can complete a Renewal FAFSA.